 Kyoto is the former Imperial capital of Japan, located in the Kansai region.
 Today, the city is a mixture of historic and modern, being part of the Kyoto-Osaka-Kobe metropolitan area.
 That means there are plenty of Kyoto tours that include history, architecture and the traditional culture and religions of Japan.
 Here are some of the best Kyoto tours that you can book online.

-Experience Kyoto tours
+Experience Kyoto Tours

 These Kyoto tours allow you to experience the city in the most authentic ways, with tours and experiences that let you see what life is like for people living in the city.